-Affectionately described as the baby Aston, the V8 Vantage coupe is Aston Martin's least expensive, smallest, and highest volume model currently on sale in the United States.
+It isn't the quickest or best-handling sports car on the market, but Aston Martin's "entry-level" V8 Vantage seduces with its exquisitely beautiful sheetmetal.
 Since its introduction, the V8 Vantage has formed the basis for the drop-top V8 Vantage Roadster as well as the potent V12 Vantage.

 For the previous model year, Aston upgraded the V8 with a number of performance upgrades along with a subtle styling update that includes a more aggressive lower front fascia and a new, functional diffuser at the rear.